Courses with a $ have a course fee. View specific course fees here.

 This course explores the role played by entrepreneurs in Canada, how products/services are created, promoted and distributed throughout Canada, and the factors that contribute to entrepreneur and business success.
 As part of the course, students develop competencies in the design process for products and services: from generating ideas for products/services, through the design of a prototype, testing it in the market, and the production and distribution of the product/service to prospective consumers.
 Business and Marketing 10 is a project oriented course that embeds the practical use of digital technology into the coursework.

-Have fun creating a web portfolio of your media design skills.
-This course is an introduction to designing content for the internet, including developing your web design skills and building 3D digital objects for use in animation and video games.
-Through the course students will gain experience using 3D animation software (Blender) to build 3D objects and animations.
-Students use these skills to build a digital portfolio of their work.
-This course serves as a good foundation for students wishing to enter the DATA program at Sahali or continuing on with Computer Animation and Programming courses here at NorKam.
+This ADST course is an introduction to designing content for the internet, including developing web design skills and building 3D digital objects that could be used in animation and video games.
+Through this course, students will also explore 2D animation principles and have the opportunity to design and produce 2D animation short scenes.
+Students will use these skills to build a digital portfolio of their work.
+As well, students will explore navigating how to appropriately use technology, including digital citizenship, etiquette, and literacy.
+This course serves as a good foundation for students wishing to enter the DATA program at Valleyview or continuing on with Digital Design courses here at NorKam.

 Home Economics and Culinary Arts Courses